 2. How do you find a good Sprinter Van to rent?

 For the most part, peer-to-peer RV rentals are the way to go.
 It works just like an Airbnb, except you’ll be mobile instead of stationary.
-Outdoorsy, RVshare, RV-Ezy, and RVnGo are three of the giants of the industry, with a ton of offerings on their sites.
+Outdoorsy, RVshare, and RV-Ezy, are three of the giants of the industry, with a ton of offerings on their sites.